clojure-grimoire/grimoire/resources/1.4.0/clojure.core/struct-map/docstring.md

-Returns a new structmap instance with the keys of thestructure-basis. keyvals may contain all, some or none of the basiskeys - where values are not supplied they will default to nil.keyvals can also contain keys not in the basis.
+Returns a new structmap instance with the keys of the structure-basis. keyvals may contain all, some or none of the basis keys - where values are not supplied they will default to nil. keyvals can also contain keys not in the basis.